 Get emergency treatment right away if you have unexplained or long-term blood loss, or if you cannot control the bleeding.

-There is no known prevention for inherited factor II deficiency.
+There is no known prevention for inherited prothrombin deficiency.
 When a lack of vitamin K is the cause, using vitamin K can help.

 Gailani D, Wheeler AP, Neff AT.
 Rare coagulation factor deficiencies.
 In: Hoffman R, Benz EJ, Silberstein LE, et al, eds.
 Hematology: Basic Principles and Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2018:chap 137.

 Hall JE, Hall ME.
 Hemostasis and blood coagulation.
 In: Hall JE, Hall ME, eds.
 Guyton and Hall Textbook of Medical Physiology.
 14th ed.
 Philadelphia, PA: Elsevier; 2021:chap 37.

 Ragni MV.
 Hemorrhagic disorders: coagulation factor deficiencies.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 26th ed.
 Philadelphia, PA: Elsevier; 2020:chap 165.

 Review Date 1/19/2021